-A C1 visa does not allows you to extend your stay.
-If you want to extend your stay you should apply for appropriate B-1/B-2 visas
+A C1 Visa does not allows you to extend your stay.
+If you want to extend your stay you should apply for a US Visitor Visa.

-C1 Visa holders can stay inside the United States, for a maximum of 29 days in the US with C1 visa.
-Such Transit Visa holders are required to leave the US within 29 days on the proposed flight or ship of departure.
-Some applicants may require to apply for another type of visa, like B-1 Business Visa or a B-2 Tourist Visa in order to visit the United States.
+C1 Visa holders can stay inside the United States for a maximum of 29 days and should leave the US within 29 days on the proposed flight or ship of departure.

-Successful applications take 3 – 5 workdays to process before the passport is handed to the courier for delivery; at least a further 2 workdays should be allowed for delivery.
+Successful applications take 5 – 6 workdays to process before the passport is handed to the courier for delivery.
+Additional two working days should be allowed for delivery.